simonvh/gimmemotifs-manuscript/manuscript.md

 factors such as POL2, TAF7 and GTF2B, the PRC2-subunit SUZ12 and the H3K9
 methyltransferase SETDB1.
 The factors with the highest ROC AUC are CTCF and members of the cohesin complex, SMC3 and RAD21, that bind at CTCF sites.

+![**Figure 1**: Benchmark of *de novo* motif finders.
+**A)** Comparison of the ROC AUC of the best motif of each motif finder.
+The boxplot shows the best motif per peak set of 495 peaks for 270 proteins from ENCODE.
+The best motif from all motif finders is indicated as 'Best'.
+**B)** Comparison of the best motif per motif finder compared to the best overall motif for each data set.
+Plotted is the difference in recall compared to the best motif.
+Recall is calculated at 10% FDR.
+**C)** The relative motif rank as a function of the motif quality.
+Rank is the mean overall rank of three metrics (ROC AUC, recall at 10% FDR and MNCP).
+](content/images/figure_denovo.png)

 Generally, the ROC AUC distribution of all evaluated motif finders is very similar.
 However, a few outliers can be observed.
 Trawler, Posmo and, to a